Labanya23/Labanya23/README.md

 <h4 align="left">Problem Solver</h4>
 -->
 <!--h4 align="left">I am studying Computer Science and Engineering (CSE) at the University of Asia Pacific.
 I am interested in problem-solving and want to develop my logical skills.<br> Also, nowadays I have found an interest in HTML, CSS,Django,Machine Learning,DSA,JS</h4-->
-I'm a Computer Science and Engineering (CSE) student at the **University of Asia Pacific**, passionate about building efficient systems and solving real-world problems through code.
+I'm a Computer Science and Engineering (CSE) student at the University of Asia Pacific, passionate about building efficient systems and solving real-world problems through code.

 ### 🧠 What I'm Into
 - 🚀 **Problem Solving**: Continuously sharpening my logical thinking and algorithmic skills.